Quantization for uniform distributions of Cantor dusts on $\mathbb{R}^2$: Optimal sets of -means and the quantization errors for all

 \begin{prop} Let $\ga_3$ be the set given by Lemma~\ref{lemma45}.
 Then, $\ga_3$ forms an optimal set of three-means with quantization error $\frac 1{12}$.
 The number of optimal sets of three-means is four. \end{prop}

-\begin{proof} The children at each level of the Sierpi\'nski carpet construction are symmetrically distributed over the square, and they each have equal weight with respect to the probability measure $P$, and so we can say that one point in an optimal set of three-means lies on a line of symmetry of the square and the other two points are equidistant from the line of symmetry.
-The square has two different kinds of symmetry: one is a diagonal of the square and one is a perpendicular bisector of the two opposite sides of the square.
-Comparing Lemma~\ref{lemma45} and Remark~\ref{rem451}, we can say that the set $\ga_3$ given by Lemma~\ref{lemma45} forms an optimal set of three-means with quantization error $\frac 1{12}$.
-By Remark~\ref{rem2}, we see that the number of optimal sets of three-means is four. \end{proof}
+\begin{proof} As mentioned in Remark~\ref{rem1}, the Cantor dust has four lines of maximum symmetry $h$, $v$, $r$ and $l$ (see Figure~\ref{Fig1}).
+Due to this, we conjecture that one of the points in an optimal set of three-means must lie on any of the above four lines, and other two will be equidistant from the line.
+Thus, comparing the distortion errors for the CVTs given by Lemma~\ref{lemma45} and Lemma~\ref{lemma451}, we deduce that the CVT $\ga_3$, given by Lemma~\ref{lemma45}, forms an optimal set of three-means with quantization error $\frac 1{12}$.
+Remark~\ref{rem2} implies that the number of such sets is four. \end{proof}

-\begin{remark}Lemma~\ref{lemma45} and Lemma~\ref{lemma451} together show that under squared error distortion measure, the centroid condition is not sufficient for optimal quantization for singular continuous probability measures on $\D R^2$, which is already known for absolutely continuous probability measures on $\D R^2$ (see \cite {DFG}), and for singular continuous probability measure on $\D R$ (see \cite{R}). \end{remark}
+\begin{remark}Lemma~\ref{lemma45} and Lemma~\ref{lemma451} together show that under squared error distortion measure, the centroid condition is not sufficient for optimal quantization for singular continuous probability measures on $\D R^2$, which is already known for absolutely continuous probability measures on $\D R^2$ \cite {DFG}, and for singular continuous probability measure on $\D R$ \cite{R2}. \end{remark}